Atticus29/population-fragmentation/specs.md

 - [ ] Table is not loading allele frequencies because of asynchronicity issue
 - [ ] Color name service is incomplete and is low priority at this point so has been abandoned
 - [ ] DRY up by removing all of the population stuff (cf. the metapopulation stuff in population-manager.service)
+- [ ] TODO have this disable the button somehow or disable the button before this happens
 - [x] Grid layout for angular material not working well to display the draggle cards
 - [x] if you press next question when there are no more questions, it takes two clicks to go back

 ## No longer relevant
 - [x] Grid list is not allowing rowHeight to fit contents of lizard display
+- [x] Stepper is displaying super weird text in white ("create") NO LONGER SEEMS TO BE AN ISSUE??

 # Specs